-3.2.
 Comparison of Pre-trained Models

-The prediction performance of five pre-trained BERT models is shown in Table 4.
-The model with the highest performance is the Umls BERT model; it shows a precision of 0.8081, recall of 0.7032, F1 score of 0.7520, and AUC of 0.9815 based on the micro average setting.
-In the case of base BERT, unlike other models, it is a trained model using general corpus rather than medical corpus.
-Therefore, as explained in the previous session, it shows that the performance of the task in this study is low.
-Additionally, the overall performance of the Medical Character BERT model was lower than that of other word-level BERTs, as shown in Table 5.
-Its performance on the minority data was higher than that of other word-level BERTs.
+The prediction performances of the five pre-trained BERT models are shown in Table 4.
+The model with the highest performance was the Umls BERT model, with a precision of 0.8081, a recall of 0.7032, an F1 score of 0.7520, and an AUC of 0.9815 based on the micro average setting.
+Unlike the other models, the base BERT model was trained using the general rather than medical corpus.
+Therefore, as explained above, it showed a lower performance.
+Additionally, the overall performance of the Medical Character BERT model was lower than those of the other word-level BERTs (Table 5).
+However, its performance on the minority data was higher than that of other word-level BERTs.

-3.3.
 Comparison of Aggregated Models

-The results of combinations of three word-level BERTs (Umls, Medical, and Bio) and Medical Character BERT are shown in the Model Aggregation in Table 4.
-An aggregated model is better for macro performance as compared to a single model without degradation of micro performance.
-Therefore, we propose a combination of Medical BERT and Medical Character BERT, which has the best macro F1 performance.
-This is because when the macro indicator is high, it is a good model for minority data.
+The results of combinations of three word-level BERTs (Umls, Medical, and Bio) and the Medical Character BERT are shown in the Model Aggregation in Table 4.
+An aggregated model showed better macro performance compared to a single model, without degradation of micro performance.
+Therefore, we propose a combination of Medical BERT and Medical Character BERT, which showed the best macro F1 performance., as a mode with a high macro indicator is good for minority data.

-Table 4 Comparison of Models
+Table 4.
+Comparisons of models